Sandøya, Møre og Romsdal

 Sandøya is an island in Ålesund Municipality in Møre og Romsdal county, Norway.
-The 1.1 km2 island was the namesake of the former Sandøy municipality.
+The 1.1 km2 island was the namesake of the old Sandøy Municipality.
 The highest point on the island is the 36 m tall hill Bustihaugen.
-The island has ferry connections to Finnøya, Ona, and Orta.
+The island has ferry connections to the nearby islands of Finnøya, Ona, and Orta.
 The historic Sandøy Church is located on this island.